The 10 Best HR Resources and Websites

-To support your strategic HR goals for 2018 (and to help prevent information overload), we’ve compiled a list of the 10 Best HR Resources and Websites to help you meet your people and HR needs in the New Year.
+To support your strategic HR goals for the next year (and to help prevent information overload), we’ve compiled a list of the 10 Best HR Resources and Websites to help you meet your people and HR needs in the New Year.

 If you like to hold HR information in your hands, as well as view it online

 There are still some excellent print publications that will help every Luddite (like me) enjoy tactile reading experiences:

 - Human Resource Executive: Delivering content about strategic HR issues that’s directed at HR decision-makers (vice presidents and directors) is the focus of this publication.
 Stories cover all areas of HR, including everything from benefits to healthcare, to retirement planning and employment law.

 - HR Magazine: In the pages of this magazine published by SHRM, you’ll find news, features and thought-provoking analysis of HR topics.
 The information is relevant to HR professionals of every level.
 Of particular interest are the member highlights which provide real-life examples of how HR pros are getting the job done across a variety of industries.
 If you’re looking for tactical insight and advice, this is a great source.

 - Workforce: This publication covers all the topics where people management and business strategy intersect—from workplace environment, to legal issues, and benefits practices.
 Information geared toward strategic, big-picture views and results.